Mother Seton House: Reason it was built

-Elizabeth Seton voiced to Bishop Carroll her wishes to reunite with her children.
-In an agreement formulated; Bishop Carroll would send her sons down to Baltimore, suggesting that they enroll in school at St. Mary’s College.
-Fortunately, the bishop himself was the president of the college; therefore he could see that her sons were admitted.
-The only condition that Elizabeth Seton had to follow was to "establish a school for young girls."
-This was to be a boarding school which welcomed girls of all ages.
-This was the first instance of pioneering Catholic education in the United States.
+Elizabeth Seton told Bishop Carroll she wanted to reunite with her children.
+He agreed to send her sons down to Baltimore, suggesting that they enroll in school at St. Mary’s College.
+He himself was the president of the college; therefore he could see that her sons were admitted.
+The only condition that Seton had to follow was to "establish a school for young girls."
+This was to be a boarding school which welcomed girls of all ages..
 The school was funded and developed through the Daughters of Charity.

-After Mother Seton
+After Seton

-After Mother Seton’s departure to Emmitsburg, Maryland in the summer of 1809, the house was left vacant for some time.
-This property served for a variety of purposes; in the late 19th century and early 20th century the home was used as a potato bin, and a place of storage and laundry services.
-After receiving much negative attention for its lack of upkeep, a local women’s group initiated the restoration of the home.
-The current owner of the property is the Sulpician Order, which also still retains control of St. Mary’s Seminary.
-In the process of renovation, the house was thoroughly documented by taking photos of both the interior and exterior in order to restore the home to its full originality.
-At the head of renovation were Mrs. Earnshaw and Mrs. Clinton K. Macsherry with their consultant, John H. Scarff.
-They furnished the home with decor from the Federal time period.
-During this time, many were behind the full restoration of this home; in particular, it can be noted that the Order of the Alhambra gave $20,000 for the project.
+After Seton’s departure to Emmitsburg, Maryland in the summer of 1809 the house was left vacant for some time.
+In the late 19th century and early 20th century the home was used as a potato bin. and a place of storage and laundry services.
+After it received negative attention for its lack of upkeep, a local women’s group initiated the restoration of the home.
+The property is owned by the Sulpician Order, which also controls of St. Mary’s Seminary.
+In the process of renovation, the house was thoroughly documented by taking photos of both the interior and exterior in order to restore the home to its original condition.
+It was furnished with Federal decor.